Josef Frans Nollekens: Life

 In 1733 he returned to England where he settled.
 He married Mary Anne Le Sacq or Lesack on 3 May 1733.
 As they were Catholics, the wedding took place at the Sardinian embassy while their children were baptised at the chapel of the Venetian ambassador: John Joseph in 1735, Joseph in 1737, Maria Joanna Sophia in 1739, James 1741 and Thomas Charles in 1745.
 Joseph Nollekens became one of the most famous sculptors in England.

 In England he began to paint conversation pieces.
 Nollekens found a major patron in Richard Child, 1st Earl Tylney, for whom he painted conversation pieces, fêtes champêtres, and similar works, usually set in the gardens of Wanstead House.
 Several of these were included in the sale held at Wanstead in 1822, one, an Interior of the Saloon at Wanstead, with an assemblage of ladies and gentlemen, fetching a high price for the time.
 This work may be identical with the Family Group in a Palladian Interior in the collection of Fairfax House, York.
 There was reportedly a picture by him with portraits of Frederick, Prince of Wales and his sisters at Windsor Castle.
 He also carried out decorative works at Stowe House for Lord Cobham, and painted pictures for the Marquess of Stafford at Trentham Hall.
 In 1742, he submitted a bill for cleaning and mending pictures for the Howard family.

 Nollekens lived in Dean St, near Soho Square, from 1737 to 1748.
 On 21 January 1748, he died at this house and was buried at Paddington.
 His collection of prints, books of prints and drawings was sold in London in 1751.
-According to a contemporary story of Thomas Banks, he was a miser, or had a pathological fear of being robbed of property.
-This was likely caused by the fear he had felt during the English Civil War that he could be killed for being a Catholic.
+According to a contemporary story of Thomas Banks, he was a miser and had a pathological fear of being robbed of property, exacerbated by anxiety that he would be persecuted for being a Catholic.